niloykhan002/L2A1/README.md

 ## What is the use of the keyof keyword in TypeScript?

-The keyof keyword in TypeScript is used to extract the keys of an object type as a union of string (or number) literal types.
+The keyof keyword in TypeScript is used to extract the keys of an object type as a union of string (or number) literal types. keyof makes TypeScript code more flexible and safe, especially when working with dynamic property access.

+## Benefits

+- Ensures only existing keys of an object type can be referenced
+- Useful for building type-safe utilities like get, set, or update

 ## Example: